eseidinger/clouddev-env/README.md

 # Cloud Development Environment

-This repository contains Python and shell scripts to set up a local Ubuntu development VM.
+This repository contains Python and shell scripts to set up a local Ubuntu VM containing cloud development tools.
 The VM can be created on Linux, MacOS and Windows using Multipass.

 There are also scripts to set up a SSH connection from your host machine to the development VM.